lpmi-13/adamleskis.com/README.md

 * developed several education-focused web applications targeting the needs of English language learners

+* developed several tech-focused web and terminal-based applications targeting the needs of developers

 * have given presentations at conferences and software meetups on these projects

-* developed three small-scale CLI learning materials to help beginning software developers develop proficiency using git